 In this article, we’ll show you how to make a how-to video that your learners will definitely like.
 To get a quick overview of the process, watch the tutorial below.
 For more detailed instructions, continue reading the article.

-Different Types of Instructional Videos
+Different Types of Tutorial Videos

 Before we dive into the process of making how-to videos, you need to understand what differentiates them from other types of instructional videos.
 Video-based training can be divided into 4 main categories:

 - Demonstration videos

 The type of instructional video you choose will impact your training style, the software you need, and the degree of interactivity/learner engagement.

 Whether the lecture is live or recorded, one key distinction with this method is that the training must be instructor led.
 It involves a presenter speaking, who is usually accompanied by slides and/or a screencast.
 The information provided is often more theoretical.
 The main drawback of this method is that there is minimal learner engagement.

 Similar to lectures, demonstrations can be live or recorded and typically involve a presenter.
 However, demonstration videos are far more effective than classic lectures because rather than providing static images and theoretical explanations, they provide powerful visual aids to help cement learning.